 We total those opportunities.
 Then we turn to the smaller (but still client-facing) roles:

 “Here’s how much you can make if we launch a kids’ program.
-Here’s how much you could make if we start a nutrition program with Healthy Steps.”
+Here’s how much you could make if we start a nutrition program with the Two-Brain Nutrition Course.”

 We add those to the bottom line.
 Then we turn to the other roles, which are paid hourly.

 We ask: “Do any of these roles fit into your Perfect Day?”

 We pay hourly for those roles.
 For more, read Specializing Your Staff.

 We add all the roles together, and we say “Here’s the opportunity.”

 Then we say “Here’s how we’ll get there.”